braboj/tutorial-python/README.md

 cd python-by-example
 ```

-Create a virtual environment and install dependencies:
+For Linx and macOS, create a virtual environment and install the dependencies

-- For Linx and macOS, use the following commands:
+using the following commands:

 ```bash
 python -m venv .venv